 Southwest Airlines Military Boarding and Other Benefits

 Southwest Airlines became a major airline through no frills and minimum fees.
 They are famous for their open seating policy and checked luggage flying for free.
+Southwest has announced they will be going away from the open seating policy, but likely not until 2026.
 As other airlines struggled, Southwest thrived by offering flights at a fraction of the cost of its competitors.
 Southwest has had a reputation for great customer service and that doesn’t end with serving the military community.
 Southwest Airlines provides a few benefits and perks for the military community, including military boarding, baggage accommodations, and military fares.

 Southwest Airlines Military Boarding